JuliaIBPM/ViscousFlow.jl/docs/src/manual/fields.md

 $$x(i) = (i - \Delta i - i_0)\Delta x, \quad y(j) = (j - \Delta j - j_0)\Delta x$$

-The scaling between these spaces is controlled by $\Delta x$, which represents the uniform size of each grid cell; note that grid cells are presumed to be square in `whirl`.
+The scaling between these spaces is controlled by $\Delta x$, which represents the uniform size of each grid cell; note that grid cells are presumed to be square in `ViscousFlow`.
 The indices $I_0 = (i_0,j_0)$ represent the location of the origin *in the index space for primal nodes*.
 Why primal nodes?
 Since the underlying grid is composed of dual cells, then primal nodes sit at the corners of the domain, so it is the most convenient for anchoring the grid to a specific